+Many of our members contribute to iNaturalist!
 Four of the top ten iNaturalist observers in Comal County are Lindheimer Chapter members!
 That’s dedication to citizen science!

 Observations in Comal County as of July 3, 2026

 1 Darlene Varga 29,607